isc-projects/bind9/doc/arm/reference.rst

    other.

 .. namedconf:statement:: allow-recursion
+   :tags: query
+   :short: Defines an :any:`address_match_list` of clients that are allowed to perform recursive queries.

    This specifies which hosts are allowed to make recursive queries through this server.
 BIND checks to see if the following parameters are set, in